 Leon is currently organizing a cross industry-government-university mentoring event for the fall that brings together the Los Angeles Society of Women Engineers, LMU’s SWE Chapter, Women in Defense, local industry and the Space Missile Command.
 “We will have a panel of senior executives who will share their perspectives, as well as a ‘speed mentoring’ session to facilitate networking for all participants,” Leon explained.

 Among Leon’s goals as director are increasing course offerings in growing fields like cybersecurity, space systems, software architecture, and allowing students more flexibility in choosing coursework.
-“When you have people with different backgrounds across an array of jobs, it is important to provide a full range of classes that they can select to strengthen their skill and allow them to advance in their careers,” said Leon.
+“When you have people with different backgrounds across an array of jobs, it is important to provide a full range of classes that they can select to strengthen their skills and allow them to advance in their careers,” said Leon.
 “So we have restructured the program to allow students to really customize the curriculum to meet their needs and the needs of industry today.”